 Brinden graduated from the University of Nottingham with Second Upper Class Honours.
 He is admitted as an Advocate and Solicitor of the Supreme Court of Singapore and a Solicitor of the Senior Courts of England and Wales.
-He sits on The Law Sociey of Singapore’s Admissions Committee and Young Lawyers’ Committee.
+He sits on The Law Society of Singapore’s Admissions Committee, Civil Practice Committee and Young Lawyers’ Committee.
 He is also a Member of the Chartered Institute of Arbitrators.

 Brinden is part of the firm’s thriving litigation and arbitration department.
 His practice spans a wide spectrum of corporate and commercial disputes across various industries.
 He acts primarily in matters before the Supreme Court of Singapore, and in both domestic and international arbitration proceedings.
 In this regard, Brinden has acted for clients in disputes arising from, amongst others, international trade, trade finance and commodities, shareholder disputes, breaches of directors’ fiduciary disputes, technology disputes and cross-border franchise disputes.

 Some of the matters which Brinden has been involved in include:

 - Acting for the Chairman and shareholder of a prestigious social club in Singapore in proceedings before the Singapore High Court against the other director and shareholder of the club.
 The Suit relates to, amongst others, charges of fraud and forgery against the adverse party.